-Remember that help is available to you, so don’t be shy to ask.
 A Home Care Package can provide assistance such as help around the home and transport assistance, and even daily calls with reminders to do the things you need to do such as attend medical appointments or to help you remember to check that your doors are locked.
 If you’re not ready for ongoing services or just need a little assistance, private community care services are a good way to test what’s right for you.

 Staying connected to the people around you is also important, not just for social reasons, it’s also a great way to share any concerns you may have such as if your door won’t lock or the fridge isn’t working.